Home Inspection Courses and Requirements for Becoming a Certified Home Inspector

 In order to attend a home inspection school, a potential home inspector needs to have a high school diploma or GED, and while it is not required, it is helpful for a student to have some knowledge in construction management, architecture, or engineering.
 Once those requirements are met, finding a reputable school is necessary.

 There are two options when it comes to finding a home inspection school – online and offline.
 Online courses are easy to find with a quick search; however, be sure to read reviews and make sure the school is certified to teach home inspection classes.
 Offline courses can be found at some businesses, as well as at local colleges.
-It can be helpful to take courses in blueprint reading, too, but it is not required.

 Benefits of attending an online school include: